dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 *This text will be emphasized with italics*
 _This text will also be emphasized with italics_
 ```

+*This text will be emphasized with italics*
+_This text will also be emphasized with italics_

 # How do you place strong emphasis using bold in markdown?
 *by wrapping content using a set of double asterisks or underscores*